-The Volunteer Policy of the Montana Food Bank Network (MFBN) outlined below exists for the benefit of our volunteers to ensure that your time here is as safe and productive as possible.
-By agreeing to the Policy you become a responsible MFBN team member joined in our mission to eliminate hunger in Montana.
+The Volunteer Policy of Montana Food Bank Network (MFBN) outlined below exists for the benefit of our volunteers to ensure that your time here is as safe and productive as possible.
+By agreeing to the Policy you become a responsible MFBN team member, joined in our mission to eliminate hunger in Montana.
 Please read the Volunteer Policy in its entirety and sign the Volunteer Agreement and Release from Liability at the end.

 GROUP SIZE